 Your four-legged family member means the world to you.
 Trust us, we get it.
 At Honest Paws, we are all pet owners and animal lovers.
 Therefore, we know first hand how impossibly challenging it can be when something is wrong with (wo)man's best friend.
-Even worse, is having to experience it right before your eyes and knowing that there is very little you can do.
-We're talking about seizures.
+Even worse, is experiencing it right before your eyes and knowing there is very little you can do.
+We're talking about dogs with epilepsy and seizures.

 The first time your dog experiences a convulsion will undoubtedly be an incredibly difficult thing to experience.
 However, once it's over, the reality of the situation must be addressed.
 What to do now?
 There are several extremely important things to know about dog seizures and the associated medication used to treat them.
 Being armed with knowledge about the potential risks involved is imperative before beginning treatment.